SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

         p.sort_stats('cumulative').print_stats(10)
         ```

 3. Can you explain the difference between `tottime` and `cumtime`?
-Under what circumstances does these differ and
+Under what circumstances do these differ and
-    when are they equal.
+    when are they equal?

     ??? success "Solution"